 \section{Introduction}

-Let $\Omega\subset \R^{n}$ be a bounded open set, and let $\mu$ be a signed Radon measure on $\Omega$ with finite total variation ($\mu \in \Mm(\Omega)$ in short).
-Our aim is to study the \textit{Prescribed Mean Curvature Measure equation}
+Let $\Omega\subset \R^{n}$ be a bounded open set, and let $\mu$ be a signed Radon measure on $\Omega$ with finite total variation (denoted as $\mu \in \Mm(\Omega)$).
+Our objective is to study the \textit{Prescribed Mean Curvature Measure equation}

-and in particular to determine the appropriate weak formulation, as well as the natural assumptions on the prescribed measure $\mu$ leading to existence of solutions in $BV(\Omega)$.
+and particularly determine the appropriate weak formulation and the necessary and sufficient assumptions on the prescribed measure $\mu$ for the existence of solutions in $BV(\Omega)$.